 To mark an entitlement privileged:

-In the Admin interface, go to Connections > Sources, and click the source that contains the entitlements you want to edit.
+In the Admin interface, go to Connections > Sources, and select the source that contains the entitlements you want to edit.

 In the Entitlements tab, select the checkbox next to the entitlements you want to mark as privileged.

-Select the Actions drop down and select Mark as Privileged.
+Select the Actions dropdown menu and select Mark as Privileged.

 If you’re seeing an entitlement that doesn’t contain the correct group name or is missing the display name or description, there was probably a problem connecting to the source during an aggregation.